 The reasons for studying abroad are as varied as the students who choose this academic adventure.
-Experiencing a different culture first hand not only enriches their undergraduate years and also transforms their entire lives.
+Whether through Assumption’s Rome Campus, semester study abroad, short-term or cocurricular travel, experiencing a different culture first hand not only enriches students’ undergraduate years, it can transform their entire lives.

 - See the world from a fresh, new perspective

 - Gain a deeper richer understanding of your own cultural identity